You can listen to the audio and read the show notes here

 We've added TCPUTP low balancing in the last couple years, thread pulls, all sorts of cool stuff.
 NginScript, which I think we could probably talk about a little later, and then also we've enhanced NGINX Plus, which is the commercial version.
 So, I like to think of it as the development pillars, and we're kind of raising both of those up and adding features, and since, like I said, since the company's got launched we've really, really pushed a lot of features into both sides of the product.

-Michael Smith: And Igor’s still with the company?
+Michaela Light: And Igor's still with the company?

 Kevin Jones: Yeah, definitely.
 He is the co-founder of the company.
 He's still based in Russia, so we have offices in Ireland, Russia, the UK, and here in San Francisco around our base.

-Michael Smith: Wow.
+Michaela Light: Wow.
 Cool.
 Do you get to travel and meet these different people?

 Kevin Jones: I mean, I've definitely met Igor, right.
 I pretty much know everyone in the company at this point, just because I've been here for about two years.
 But I don't get to travel too often.
 I would like to be able to travel overseas, but because we're a startup, we want to kind of work as much from here, from the San Francisco office as we can.
 But I do go to a lot of conferences, and I do a lot of talks, and kind of help evangelize NGINX.
 So, I do get to travel within the States, at least.

-Michael Smith: Cool.
-So, tell us a bit more about if we wanted to use NGINX with some things, ColdFusion app, we’d put in a docker container, or we’re using Microservices.
+Michaela Light: Cool.
+So, tell us a bit more about if we wanted to use NGINX with some things, ColdFusion app, we'd put in a docker container, or we're using Microservices.
 How does NGINX help with that?

 Kevin Jones: Yeah, so we play a really unique role from the term of Microservices.
 Because of NGINX's design, it's lightweight, and as I mentioned before, it can be installed inside of a docker container, or inside of a virtual machine.
 A lot of people might install NGINX as a proxy in front of their application, even local hosts.
 So, you might be running an application either in a container or in a virtual machine, and using NGINX in front of that to do interesting things.
 Maybe to reroute requests, or block requests that might be malformed.
 Maybe the ability to inspect and do authentication, so being able to allow or disallow certain things to your API or your backend application.